dfelinto/blender-manual/manual/editors/timeline.rst

 Timeline
 ********

-The *Timeline* editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the playhead.
+The *Timeline* editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the Playhead.

 .. figure:: /images/editors_timeline_interface.png